 Academic Residency Requirement

-- The joint degree programs with University of Medicine and Dentistry of New Jersey have academic residency requirements.
+- The joint degree programs with Rutgers School of Health-Related Professions have academic residency requirements.
 For associate degrees the requirement is 6 credits and for bachelor’s degrees the requirement is 12 credits.
 This number of credits must be taken from the University before a student in these programs is eligible for graduation.

 - For non-degree enrolled students, at least 50% of the credits required for an undergraduate or a graduate certificate must be earned at Thomas Edison State University.
 Application of any transferred credits is at the discretion of the dean.